 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

-Committee On Payment And Settlement Systems - Definition
+What is the Committee On Payment And Settlement Systems?

 The Committee on Payments and Market Infrastructures (CPMI) is a committee saddled with the responsibility of monitoring developments in payment, settlement and clearing systems.
 CPMI comprises of G10 countries and the central banks.
 Through the CPMI forum, the Central banks are enable to monitor and analyze these developments in order to enhance the efficiency of settlement systems, payment and clearing services.

-A Little More on What is the Committee On Payment And Settlement Systems (CPSS)
+How Does the Committee On Payment And Settlement Systems Work?

 The Committee on Payments and Market Infrastructures (CPMI) was formerly called the Committee on Payment and Settlement Systems (CPSS).
 CPSS was changed to CPMI at the Governors of the Global Economy Meeting (GEM), in June 2014.